vlipatdev/frontend-resources/README.md

 - https://caniuse.com/ - support tables for HTML, CSS, etc
 - https://carbon.now.sh/ - create and share beautiful images of your source code
 - https://zealdocs.org/ - offline documentation browser
+- https://bundlephobia.com/ - find the cost of adding a npm package to your bundle

 <br/>